canisat/canipy/README.md

 | [WxWorx](https://www.wxworx.com/) (Portable) | 38400 |
 | WxWorx (Certified) | 115200 |

+## Why Python?
+CaniPy is intended to provide a legible foundation for understanding the control commands and behavior applicable to the supported SDARS serial devices.

 ## Libraries
 * [tkinter](https://docs.python.org/3/library/tkinter.html)
 * [pySerial](https://pypi.org/project/pyserial/)

 ## Notice
 This codebase is derived from [PyXM](https://github.com/timcanham/PyXM) by Timothy Canham, under the Apache 2.0 license.

 Serial commands were documented from past research conducted by [Nick Sayer](https://sourceforge.net/u/nsayer/profile/), the linuXMPCR and Perl XM PCR projects, Hybrid Mobile Technologies, and the former XM Fan forums.